fcarella/flutter_docker_image_windows/README.md

 4. The script will find the correct IP and set up the necessary port forwarding.
 You can now close the admin PowerShell window.

 **Step 3: Verify `devcontainer.json` is Dynamic**
-Ensure your `.devcontainer/devcontainer.json` uses `host.docker.internal`.
+Ensure your `.devcontainer/devcontainer.json` uses `host.docker.internal` for both the ADB server host and the connection command.
 This allows it to work automatically with the IP found by the script.
 ```json
 {
 	// ...